-This month, we publish an interview with one of the best researchers of our Bounty Factory called SaXX who is only 27 years old.
+This month, we publish an interview with one of the best researchers of our Bug Bounty Platform called SaXX who is only 27 years old.

 In the all time ranking, SaXX culminates in the first place and he intends to defend his ranking well.
 Like Rafael Nadal, SaXX never gives up and works hard to exercise his passion with his true mischievous side!